jarmo/candalf/README.md

 candalf example.org.sh
 ```

-Notice that instead of using function `cast` we need to use function called
+Notice that instead of using the function `cast` we need to use the function called
 `cast_as` with a user name parameter and a spell path.
 That's the only
-difference between applying spells to the `root` or to the specific user.
+difference between applying spells to the `root` or to a specific user.

 ## Using Different Shells

 It's possible to write spells and spell-book scripts in whatever shell you
-prefer - just use appropriate [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))
+prefer - just use an appropriate [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))
 line at the top of your scripts and that shell will be used.
 This flexibility
 also means that you can use multiple shells between different spell scripts!